HelloThisIsFlo/Things3-To-OmniFocus/README.md

 > Setting a project to be a Single-Action list is not possible via TaskPaper
 > _(or couldn't figure out how to do it)_, so we have to do it manually.

+---
+## Experimental Option
+### `--include-logbook`
+This option will include the Project/Tasks that completed or dropped.
+It is disabled by default because when importing in OmniFocus:
+- It won't make a Task as complete/dropped if not _all_ of its children have been explicitly marked complete/dropped as well
+- It won't ever mark a Project as complete/dropped, even if all of its children have been explicitly marked complete/dropped.

+So, it results in a LOT of noise.
+But, the option is there, in case you want to try it out.